Devby/echo-sonos-apple-music/README.md

-# echo-sonos
+# echo-sonos-apple-music
-All of the pieces for an Amazon Echo (Alexa) <-> Sonos integration.
+All of the pieces for an Amazon Echo (Alexa) <-> Sonos Apple Music integration

 # Usage

 Global commands (no rooms required):

+* Artists: "Alexa, tell Sonos to play Katy Perry in the Office"
-* Presets: "Alexa, tell Sonos to play Rock"
+* Artists: "Alexa, tell Sonos to play Katey Perry radio in the Office"
 * Pause all: "Alexa, tell Sonos to pause all"
 * Resume all: "Alexa, tell Sonos to resume all"

 Room-specific commands, where "ROOM" could be any of your Sonos room names (eg Kitchen, Master Bedroom, and so on):

-* Playlists: "Alexa, tell Sonos to start playlist MY PLAYLIST in the ROOM"
-* Favorites: "Alexa, tell Sonos to play favorite MY FAVORITE in the ROOM"
 * Next: "Alexa, tell Sonos go to the next track in the ROOM"
 * Previous: "Alexa, tell Sonos to go back in the ROOM"
 * What's playing: "Alexa, ask Sonos what's playing in the ROOM"